Contact me at email@example.com

 The Lesnett family came from Germany.
 According to family tradition, Christian Lesnett came to America in 1752.

 The name is spelled a variety of ways but the usual spelling in the early days was Lisnett.
 It later became Lesnett.

-Points of interest: Christian Lesnett served on Col. Henry Bouquet’s expedition to Fort Pitt during the Indian War known as Pontiac’s Conspiracy and later served in the militia during the Revolutionary War; Dell Lesnett served in the Union Army during the Civil War.
+Points of interest: Christian Lesnett appears to have served in Col. Henry Bouquet battalion of the Royal American Regiments during the French and Indian War and later served in the militia during the Revolutionary War; Dell Lesnett served in the Union Army during the Civil War.